spydx/equinor-ctf-2024/writeups/misc/SQL 101/dragonslayerz/README.md

 ## Login

-The URL https://dragonslayerz-70ff-allthoseforms.ept.gg/login show us a loooot of logins.. there will be one manual testing here.. :(
+The URL https://dragonslayerz-70ff-allthoseforms.ept.gg/login show us a loooot of logins.. there will be no manual testing here.. :(

 ![login.png](./assets/login.png)